 It didn’t take long after the advent of agriculture for large cities – or civilizations – to pop up in the center of fertile land – Mesopotamia and Egypt for example.

-Population densities that require importation of resources – or cities – can never be sustainable, Jensen explains, because if you require a resource (say food or water) to be imported, “it means you’ve denuded the landscape of that resource, and as your city grows, you’ll denude an ever larger area.”
-Think of the present-day desert that was once the “Fertile Crescent.”
+Population densities that require importation of resources – or cities – can never be sustainable, Jensen explains, because if you require a resource (say food, water or lumber) to be imported, “it means you’ve denuded the local landscape of that resource, and as your city grows, you’ll denude an ever larger area.”
+(Think of the present-day desert that was once the “Fertile Crescent.”)

 “You’ve got groups of people living in a dense enough population that the local land base cannot support them,” Keith says.
 “That means you have to get your basic resources from somewhere else, because you’ve used them up where you live.
 So you go out into the countryside, gather up whatever it is you want, and bring it back in.”